Meet the Board and Staff of the Red Lodge Area Community Foundation

 Patty Cooper joined the RLACF team in September 2021, after a brief interlude with retirement.
 She works remotely ten to twenty hours a week, bringing ten years of non-profit social services finance and accounting experience with her.

-Patty is a homebody and considers her family one of her greatest strengths, but also enjoys picking up her laptop and traveling the country in the RV, with her husband.
-2023 goal: 3-month road trip to Montana, via South Dakota, and home by way of the gulf coast.
+Patty is a homebody and considers her family one of her greatest strengths, but she also enjoys picking up her laptop and traveling the country in the RV with her husband.
+2023 goal: 3-month road trip to Montana via South Dakota and home by way of the gulf coast.

-Mitch Lagge, Roosevelt Center Building and Events Coordinator
+Mitch Lagge, Roosevelt Center Building Coordinator and Sound Engineer

 “As a new member to the Red Lodge community, I’m excited to dive headfirst into forging connections and making a difference as a part of the Red Lodge Area Community Foundation.
 I’m also happy to get back to my creative roots, helping promote arts, culture and events at Roosevelt Center.
 I hope to spend plenty of days in the Beartooth Mountains, camping, hiking and skiing while continuing to flex my photo, video and communications skills.
 If you have an event, there’s a great chance us Roosevelt Center staff can help you make it one to remember.”